-The institution says the surge reflects the changes in the rental sector after small-scale landlords quit thanks to section 24 and an ever increasing regulatory burden.
+The institution says the surge reflects the changes in the rental sector after small-scale landlords quit thanks to section 24, increasing running costs and an ever increasing regulatory burden.

 East Anglia and the South West are expected to see the sharpest growth over the period.